Health Benefits and Side Effects of Cabbage

 6. Can Cause Bad Breath

 Eating cabbage, raw or in fermented forms like kimchi, may leave a strong odor in the mouth.
-The sulfur-containing nutrients interact with bacteria, producing an unpleasant smell if we skip tooth brushing.
+The sulfur-containing compounds in cabbage can interact with bacteria in the mouth, producing an unpleasant odor if you don’t brush your teeth.

 Tip: Chew fresh parsley or drink green tea after meals to reduce odor.